-The Governor with responsibility for SEND is ...under review
+The Governor with responsibility for SEND is interim - Liz Tedbury.
+Local Committee member: Clare Durham

 The Local Committee have a responsibility to ensure that the needs of SEND students are met by overseeing the implementation of the SEND policy.
 This is done in the following ways: